SevenPico/terraform-aws-lambda-error-handling/README.md

-# Terraform AWS Async Lambda Global Error Notification
+# Terraform AWS Async Lambda Error Notification

 This project sets up a Lambda function with error notifications using AWS services such as EventBridge, SQS, and SNS.
 The Lambda function is configured to throw an error based on the input event.